Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Abstract

 \section{Abstract}

-Multimodal learning has seen remarkable progress, particularly with the emergence of large-scale pre-training across various modalities.
-However, most current approaches are built on the assumption of a deterministic, one-to-one alignment between modalities.
-This oversimplifies real-world multimodal relationships, where their nature is inherently many-to-many.
-This phenomenon, named multiplicity, is not a side-effect of noise or annotation error, but an inevitable outcome of semantic abstraction, representational asymmetry, and task-dependent ambiguity in multimodal tasks.
-This position paper argues that multiplicity is a fundamental bottleneck that manifests across all stages of the multimodal learning pipeline: from data construction to training and evaluation.
-This paper examines the causes and consequences of multiplicity, and highlights how multiplicity introduces training uncertainty, unreliable evaluation, and low dataset quality.
-This position calls for new research directions on multimodal learning: novel multiplicity-aware learning frameworks and dataset construction protocols considering multiplicity.
+Multimodal learning has seen remarkable progress, particularly with large-scale pre-training across various modalities.
+Most current approaches are built on the assumption of a deterministic one-to-one alignment between modalities.
+However, this oversimplifies real-world multimodal relationships, where their nature is inherently many-to-many.
+The many-to-many property, or \emph{multiplicity}, is not a side-effect of noise or annotation error, but an inevitable outcome of intra-modal variability, representational asymmetry, and task-dependent ambiguity in multimodal tasks.
+We argue that multiplicity is a fundamental bottleneck that affects all stages of the multimodal learning pipeline: from data construction to model training and evaluation benchmarks.
+By formalizing its causes and consequences, we demonstrate how ignoring multiplicity leads to training uncertainty, unreliable evaluation, and degraded dataset quality.
+This position paper calls for new research directions on multimodal learning, including multiplicity-aware learning frameworks and dataset construction and evaluation protocols.